Losant/losant-rest-ruby/README.md

 ## Installation

-The latest stable version is available in the RubyGems and can be installed using
+The latest stable version is available in RubyGems and can be installed using

 ```bash
 gem install losant_rest